 The young unripe noni fruit can be pounded thoroughly with salt and the mixture placed carefully on deep cuts and on broken bones.
 Sometimes the juice is squeezed out of this mixture, boiled and applied to the wounds.
 The ripe fruit can be used as a poultice for facial blemishes, rubbed until the oil disappears, and also to draw out the pus and core from an infected sore or boil, such as with a staph infection.
 In the old days, this was tied on with a bandage of tapa bark cloth.
 The dressing of noni could be reapplied more than once for difficult cases.

 There are those who eat noni's fruit unripened, either as a food in times of scarcity, or as a tonic when needed.
 Other people make a tea using the leaves of this plant.
 The fruit can be used in recipes as a reputed remedy against tuberculosis, arthritis, cancer, rheumatism and the changes of old age.
 The leaves and bark of the stem can be pounded and strained, resulting in a liquid drunk as a tonic or for urinary disorders, muscle and joint pain.
+The leaf can also be heated over a fire or with an iron to bring out the oils, and then wrapped as a type of poultice for areas of skin that are inflamed, bruised, burned or otherwise in need of healing.
 The juice of the fruit is applied to the hair to rid it of head lice, uku, followed whenever possible by a fragrant shampoo of `awapuhi kuahiwi or coconut water.

 Other uses for this ancient Polynesian plant: the bark yields a red dye, while a yellow dye can be prepared from the root.
 Both colors were use to dye the tapa cloth of the chiefs of ancient Hawai`i.
 Noni is a kinolau of the god Ku.